-The contract may be terminated after the start of a semester without forfeiture of spring semester charges only for the following reasons: withdrawal, marriage, fulfillment of academic programs requiring a student to move out of the area (e.g., student teaching), graduate, or circumstances that are determined by the university to be beyond the student's control.
+The contract may be terminated after the start of a semester for the following reasons: withdrawal, marriage, fulfillment of academic pro- grams requiring a student to move out of the area (e.g., student teaching), graduate, or circumstances that are determined by the university to be beyond the student's control.
 Notification must be submitted in writing to the Housing & Residence Life Office prior to the cancellation deadline, and documentary evidence will be required to show cause for cancellation.
 Housing does not release students who have decreased their class load from full-to part-time status, or for failure to have read this contract completely, or for pre-existing medical conditions.